Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-02-Creating Labeling Policies  .md

 # Lab 02 - Publish sensitivity labels

+## Lab Overview

+The task aims to provide a streamlined method for publishing sensitivity labels to users.
+Users are guided through a series of steps within Microsoft Purview, specifically under Label policies.
+The objective is to make the selected labels, such as Confidential-Finance and Highly-Confidential, available to all users, ensuring consistent and standardized data protection measures.

 ## Lab scenario

 After you create your sensitivity labels, you need to publish them to make them available to people and services in your organization.
 The sensitivity labels can then be applied to Office documents and emails, and other items that support sensitivity labels.